Skip to Main Content

 6. Artisanal and Small-Scale Mining

-Effective artisanal and small-scale mining management can help governments formalize operations to support better environment and social outcomes, including decent livelihoods, gender equality, and environmental protection for affected communities.
+Effective artisanal and small-scale mining management can help governments formalize operations to support better environmental and social outcomes, including decent livelihoods, gender equality, and environmental protection for affected communities.

-The IGF Secretariat’s team of experts work with member governments to apply the MPF in two phases: first is an MPF Assessment followed by capacity building and technical assistance.
+The IGF Secretariat’s team of experts works with member governments to apply the MPF in two phases: first, an MPF assessment, followed by capacity building and technical assistance.

 left-side-image